j0Shi82/last-war-manager/README.md

 - Show planet fleet activity on all pages (optional)
 - Security confirmations for buildings, researches, and production pages (optional)
 - All arrow keys that add or remove ships or defense bulk add them when you hold the mouse button
+- Resources on the main page get highlighed when running trade would exceed their storage capacity
 - Settings page that lets you control what the script should do
 - **OVERVIEW**
   - Resources get added to the planets on the overview